-On April 20, 2010, the Deepwater Horizon (DWH) mobile drilling unit exploded, resulting in loss of life and a massive release of oil and natural gas from the BP Exploration and Production, Inc. (BP) Macondo well.
+On April 20, 2010, the Deepwater Horizon (DWH) mobile drilling unit exploded, resulting in loss of life and a massive release of oil and natural gas from the BP Exploration and Production, Inc. (BP) Macondo well in the Gulf of America (formerly the Gulf of Mexico; herein referred to as "the Gulf").
 Oil spread from the deep ocean to the surface and nearshore environment from Texas to Florida.
-Extensive response actions were undertaken to try to reduce harm to people and the environment.
+Extensive response actions were undertaken to reduce harm to people and the environment.
 However, many of these response actions had collateral impacts on the environment and on natural resource services.

-As part of a 2016 legal settlement, BP agreed to pay \$8.1 billion in natural resource damages (inclusive of Early Restoration funding) over a 15-year period and up to an additional \$700 million for adaptive management or to address injuries to natural resources that were unknown at the time of the settlement but may come to light in the future.
+As part of a 2016 legal settlement,2 BP agreed to pay \$8.1 billion in natural resource damages (inclusive of Early Restoration funding) over a 15-year period and up to an additional \$700 million for adaptive management or to address injuries to natural resources that were unknown at the time of the settlement but may come to light in the future.
 The settlement allocated a specific sum for restoration across Restoration Areas and Restoration Types.

-The purpose of restoration, as discussed in this document and detailed in the 2016 Deepwater Horizon Oil Spill: Final Programmatic Damage Assessment and Restoration Plan/Programmatic Environmental Impact Statement (PDARP/PEIS), is to make the environment and the public whole for injuries resulting from the DWH oil spill by implementing restoration actions that return injured natural resources and services to baseline conditions and compensate for interim losses, in accordance with the Oil Pollution Act of 1990 (OPA) and associated Natural Resource Damage Assessment (NRDA) regulations.
+The purpose of restoration, as discussed in this document and detailed in the 2016 Deepwater Horizon Oil Spill: Final Programmatic Damage Assessment and Restoration Plan/Programmatic Environmental Impact Statement (PDARP/PEIS),2 is to make the environment and the public whole for injuries resulting from the DWH oil spill by implementing restoration actions that return injured natural resources and services to baseline conditions and compensate for interim losses, in accordance with the Oil Pollution Act of 1990 (OPA) and associated Natural Resource Damage Assessment (NRDA) regulations.
 The PDARP/PEIS also sets forth the process for subsequent DWH restoration planning to select specific projects for implementation, based on the post-settlement DWH Trustee governance structure.
 The PDARP/PEIS established a distributed governance structure that assigned a Trustee Implementation Group (TIG) for each of the eight designated Restoration Areas, including the Open Ocean Restoration Area.
-The Open Ocean TIG (or the TIG) is responsible for restoring natural resources and their services within the Open Ocean Restoration Area that were injured by the DWH oil spill.
+Each TIG makes all restoration decisions for the funding allocated to its Restoration Area.
+The Open Ocean TIG (or the TIG) is responsible for restoring natural resources and their services within the Open Ocean Restoration Area that were injured by the DWH oil spill.3

-In the PDARP/PEIS, the DWH NRDA Trustees developed a set of Restoration Types, consistent with the desire to seek a diverse set of projects providing benefits to a broad array of injured resources and services.
-Ultimately, this process resulted in the inclusion of 13 Restoration Types under the five programmatic Restoration Goals evaluated for restoration.
-The TIG has prepared this Draft Restoration
+In the PDARP/PEIS, the DWH NRDA Trustees developed a set of Restoration Types, consistent with the desire to seek a range of projects providing benefits to a broad array of injured resources and services.